ivopavlov87/tech-assessment/README.md

 * **To run tests:** `npm run test`
 * **Entry point:** index.js

-For development Postman was used to test endpoints by passing an the order object into the request body in the form of
+During development, [Postman](https://www.postman.com/) was used for testing purposes of each endpoint.
+To install, go to: https://www.postman.com/.
+Testing of endpoints administered by passing an the order object into the request body in the form of:

 `
 {